Falcon4real/First-Project---Personal-Portfolio-/README.md

 This is the live link to the webpage: https://falcon4real.github.io/First-Project---Personal-Portfolio-/

+To locally clone the repository code, follow these steps:
+- Open the GitHub repository you want to copy.
+- Select the Code button.
+- Choose HTTPS as the cloning method.
+- Copy the repository URL provided.
+- Open your preferred code editor or terminal.
+Ensure that Git is installed on your computer.
+- Navigate to the folder where you want to save the project.
+- Run the following command, replacing the example with the URL you copied:
+- Git will download the repository and create a new project folder on your computer, ready for local development.

 ## Credits:
 - In the development of this project, I referenced back to Love Running and Walk-Through Projects for guidance and inspiration.
 Any re-used sections from the projects are credited in the source code through the comments.